ABOUT THE BARBADOS COAST GUARD

 In 1981 HMBS WILLOUGHBY FORT was commissioned as the Barbados Coast Guard base and in 2007 it was de-commissioned when the new base, HMBS PELICAN was commissioned at Brandons, Spring Garden.

-Commander Mark Anthony Peterson joined the Reserve element of the Barbados Defence Force in 2000 after being a member of the Barbados Cadet Corps.
-He was selected to attend a Basic Officer’s Training Course in Trinidad and Tobago in 2001 and was awarded the coveted Baton of Honour for his outstanding performance on Course.
-Upon his return to Barbados in 2002, he was posted to the Barbados Coast Guard for basic training, before going to the Britannia Royal Naval College for naval training.
+Commander Mark Anthony Peterson joined the Barbados Defence Force at the age of 18 after being a member of the Barbados Cadet Corps.
+He enlisted in March 2000 in the Barbados Regiment before being selected to attend a Basic Officer’s Training Course in Trinidad and Tobago in 2001.
+There, he was awarded the coveted Baton of Honour for his performance on course.
+Upon his return to Barbados in 2002, he was posted to the Barbados Coast Guard, before being shipped off to the Britannia Royal Naval College for his naval training.
 While at Dartmouth, he represented the College in football and cross country running.
-He was granted the distinguished privilege of escorting the Queen’s Colour for the graduation parade of a senior batch After completing naval training, he was posted to HMS ANGLESEY...
+He was granted the distinguished privilege of escorting the Queen’s Colour for the graduation parade of a senior batch…….

 Executive Officer (XO) Barbados Coast Guard